bendanye/renotes/notes/non_tech/dev_ex.md

 # DevEx

-- Cognitive Load
+## Cognitive Load

-  - How much mental processing is required to perform a task
+How much mental processing is required to perform a task

-- Flow state
+## Flow state

-  - Deep focus on the task at hand.
+Deep focus on the task at hand.
 Enjoyable immersion, clarity and persistence

-- Feedback Loops
+## Feedback Loops

-  - The spped and quality of responses to actions performed
+The spped and quality of responses to actions performed

+- Spot mistakes faster
+- Learn and improve as we go
+- Reduce work in future
+- Recognition of performance
+- Maintains motivation
+- Improves performance of developer and product

 ## Pitfalls